 Nature-based solutions to climate change are cost-effective models that simultaneously provide environmental, societal, and economic benefits and help build climate resilience.

 To address the climate crisis, we not only need to cut emissions and transition our economy to clean energy, but we also must put carbon back in the ground.
 Forests, natural areas, parks, farmland, and open spaces all have the capacity to absorb large amounts of greenhouse gases from the atmosphere through plants and trees, returning carbon to the soil.
-We need to ensure that the existing forests, farms, and natural areas are preserved and we need to protect new ones.
+These solutions help improve air quality, reduce flooding, cool urban heat islands, and make neighborhoods more livable.
+We need to ensure that the existing forests, farms, parks, and natural areas are preserved and we need to protect new ones.

 Openlands is pursuing this strategy to address climate change.
 We welcome partnerships that address our region’s energy use and emissions, and as Chicago’s regional land trust, we are uniquely positioned to champion these land-based solutions.